src-run/vermicious-console-io-library/README.md

 on "core reflection base classes" and related functionality.

-You are welcome to research some [useless details](https://src.run/vermicious-console-io-library/group_explanation) about this specific group, for those that are bored or with too much time on their hands.
+You are welcome to research some [useless details](https://src.run/vermicious-console-io-library/group_explanation) about this specific group if you have too much time on your hands.

 ### JTT